 Medical physicists are highly-trained medical professionals who are uniquely positioned to drive clinic-wide improvements in quality and safety of radiation therapy and diagnostic imaging procedures.
 As a part of its commitment to high-quality cancer care in our community, the Cancer Center commits significant resources to its medical physics group.

-Since 1980, the Center has collaborated with Louisiana State University (LSU) to operate a nationally-recognized graduate education program in medical physics.
-The program is the only one of its kind in Louisiana and only one of 54 accredited programs in the nation.
-In 2009, the Center established an accredited medical physics residency training program that has grown to become the largest in the nation.
+Since 1980, the Center has collaborated with Louisiana State University (LSU) to operate a nationally-recognized graduate education program in medical physics, known as the Dr. Charles M. Smith Medical Physics Program.
+The program is the only one of its kind in Louisiana and only one of 60 accredited programs in the nation.
+In 2009, the Center established an accredited medical physics residency training program that has grown to become one of the largest in the nation.
 The educational programs – and institutional partnerships that have been forged therein – have created an academic environment that is truly unique in the community setting and carries tremendous benefits to our patients.

 The Center’s medical physics program has attracted research funding from federal agencies and radiation oncology manufacturers that, in turn, make cutting-edge technologies and techniques available to our patients.
 Our research program emphasizes patient-oriented innovations that are routinely published in leading scientific journals.
 The physics team is professionally active and several serve on distinguished professional and scientific governing bodies.
 Lastly, our support of educational programs keeps us engaged in a continuous process of critical evaluation and self-improvement.
 These qualities result in a highly productive and dynamic medical physics group that is unparalleled in the Gulf South.